 Master's Programme in Public Health Sciences

-Public Health Sciences promote evidence-based practices in the field of health and quality of life, disease prevention and improvement of health systems.
+Public Health Science involves promotion of health and quality of life, prevention of disease and improvement of health systems.
 The Master's Programme in Public Health Sciences has a multidisciplinary approach and a global perspective.
 The programme offers two areas of specialisation; Public Health Epidemiology, and Health Promotion and Prevention.

 Programme presentation